sergeych/raysearch/readme.md

 # Missing Linux GUI app to full-text search files

 > See current release in the releases, now 1.1 is published.
-Please download .deb or .from
+Please download .deb from
 > the [the latest release](https://github.com/sergeych/raysearch/releases), select the latest and
 > download installation file for your platform.

 __It indexes:__

 - program sources, plain text documents in UTF8, ASCII, ISO/IEC-88591 - autodetecting contents, markdows, etc.
-- Libre Office or other ODF text documents spreadsheets and presentations, and such Microsoft office documents, some support for iWorks.
+- Libre Office or other ODF text documents spreadsheets and presentations, and such as Microsoft office documents, some support for iWorks.
 - Electronic books: `.epub` and `.fb2`.
 - Web pages (`.html`) and all types of `xml` derived formats (except .svg that is excluded from indexing)
 - Rich texts (`.rtf`), some CAD formats